Terry Inglis

 Terry Inglis (also Robinson) is a fictional character from the Australian soap opera Neighbours played by Maxine Klibingaitis.
 She made her first appearance on 11 June 1985.
 Terry is employed by Max Ramsay (Francis Bell) as his plumber's apprentice.
 Terry dates Shane Ramsay (Peter O'Brien) and Paul Robinson (Stefan Dennis), whom she later marries.
 Terry kills Charles Durham (Ross Thompson) and later shoots Paul when he goes to report her to the police.
 The character departed on 5 November 1985.
 She is arrested for Charles' murder off-screen, and she later commits suicide, becoming the only character from the serial to have died this way.

 Development

-Terry was described as a "boyish apprentice plumber" by Coral O'Connor of the Daily Mirror.
-She arrives in Erinsborough after getting a job with Max Ramsay (Francis Bell).
+Klibingaitis's casting as Terry was confirmed in the 1 June 1985 issue of TV Week.
+At the time, Klibingaitis was well known for her role as Bobbie Mitchell in Prisoner, which she left in September 1984.
+She admitted that it was a hard decision to accept a role in another long-running series, saying "I decided I may as well take the work that is there than wait around for the work that might never be.
+The character is so different to Bobbie."
+Klibingaitis was grateful to producer John Holmes for casting her as a character closer in age to herself.
+She had previously played two teenage characters despite being in her twenties.

+Terry, which is short for Theresa, becomes Max Ramsay's (Francis Bell) apprentice plumber.
+She is introduced after Max loses his licence and decides to hire an apprentice that can drive.
+Klibingaitis told Jenny Cooney that Max's wife contacts CES about the job and she initially believes the apprentice is a boy, so Max "gets a bit of a shock" when Terry shows up for work.
+Of her character's job, Klibingaitis stated "I left Prisoner where I was an electrician and I've gone into Neighbours as a plumber.
+I'm learning a lot about the trades."
+Klibingaitis was pleased that Terry was different to her Prisoner character Bobbie.
+She explained that Terry wears her hair under a cap when she is working, but wears it "in a very feminine way" when she goes out to socialise.
+She is not as tough as Bobbie, who Klibingaitis described as a "sort of a hit-and-miss punk".
+Terry was described as "boyish" by Coral O'Connor of the Daily Mirror.
 The role led to a reunion between Klibingaitis and her Prisoner co-star Kylie Foster, who joined the Neighbours cast as teenager Wendy Gibson.
 Foster said the actors' only regret was that their characters did not like each other.
 Foster explained: "Terry is 21 and mature but doesn't act it and Wendy is struggling to be mature and can't understand why Terry doesn't take advantage of being older."
 She added that Wendy resents the attention Terry receives.